Anku5hk/Programmers_guide_to_Python/book.md

 from mypackage.mymodule import myfunction
 ```

-## 9. Files and I/O
+## <strong>9.
+Files and I/O</strong>
-Basic I/O operations are to take the input from user and send the output to the user's screen.
-To handle a file is task of basically opening/creating a file, read or make changes and then close the file.
+Basic I/O operations are to take the input from the user and send the output to the user's screen.
+To handle a file is the task of basically opening/creating a file, reading or making changes and then closing the file.
 Basic I/O and File operations are very general when working with a project.
-We'll take a look at three built-in functions for handling these operations and *with* statement which is very useful for file handling purposes.
-Later we'll check *Context Management* which is a way to add *with* statement support to custom objects.
+We'll take a look at three built-in functions for handling these operations and the *with* statement which is very useful for file handling purposes.
+Later we'll check *Context Management* which is a way to add the *with* statement support to custom objects.
+Alright.
-### 9.1 Three built-in functions for I/O handling
+### <strong>9.1 Three built-in functions for I/O handling</strong>
 #### 9.1.1 input(prompt) => None
 **Parameters**:</br>
   * *prompt* Any: Your message to the screen.

-#####
-**Explanation**: Reads input from standard input device (such as keyboard) and take it input as string.
+**Explanation**: Reads input from standard input devices (such as keyboard) and takes it input as string.
 ```Python
 ## Take input from user
 v = input() # or "input('Your message here ')"